Teppichseite/PropertyFinder/server/README.md

 2. Install latest version of [MongoDB Community Server](https://www.mongodb.com/download-center/community)
 3. be in `/server`
 4. run `npm i` on command prompt
-5. Create a local-config.json file with the following properties
+5. Create a local-config.json file with the following pattern
     ```json

     {